-Ann Barr is LeaderKids program director.
-This is her 18th year with LFW.
+Ann BarrAnn Barr is LeaderKids Program Director.
+She has worked with LFW since 1999.
 She graduated from Baylor University with a degree in Elementary Education.
 Ann’s husband, Allan Barr, is a 1976 graduate of LFW.
 Before joining LFW, she worked in her husband’s family business, The Barr Company, Printers.
 She has taught school in Dallas and Fort Worth, and her family has always been involved in civic activities locally.
 Her father-in-law, Willard Barr, was mayor of Fort Worth in the ’60s, and her brother-in-law, Kenneth Barr, was mayor from 1996-2003.
 Ann and her husband are active members of University Christian Church where she has served as a deacon and is an elder.
-She has been a part of the UCC Chancel Choir for 37 years and has been active with the Junior League serving as McFarland House co-chairman, Mayfest Entertainment chair and Food & Beverage chair.
+She has served in several positions on the UCC Weekday School Board.
+She has been a member and served in several positions in the UCC Chancel Choir.
+She is a sustaining member of the Fort Worth Junior League where she has served as McFarland House co-chairman, Mayfest Entertainment chair and Food & Beverage chair.
 Ann is active with Jewel Charity, The Woman’s Club and several other organizations.